 Another reason I’ve chosen this good coverstitch machine is that it has a built-in rolled hem so that you don’t have to change the stitch plate.
 Just slide the lever to convert the machine.

 Soft Dust CoverCheck Price Here

 If you’re looking at starting your own sewing business, then you’ve probably thought about using a coverstitch machine in addition to your sewing machine.

-When you’re sewing garments, especially if you’re selling your pieces, you want your work to look professional.
-A coverstitch is a stitch that helps your garments look more professional because the raw edges of the hem are covered.
-A coverstitch machine also helps when you’re using stretchable fabrics which are a nightmare to sew using a regular sewing machine or sewing by hand.
+When you’re sewing, especially if you’re selling your pieces, you want your work to look professional.
+A coverstitch makes your garments look more professional because the raw edges of the hem are covered.
+A coverstitch machine can be used with stretchable fabrics that are a nightmare to sew using a regular sewing machine or sewing by hand.

-A coverstitch looks like two rows of stitching on the front side, while on the back the stitch is a serger-like stitch that looks like a chain stitch.
-This is also known as the looper thread.
-It’s this stitch that helps finish the garment.
+A coverstitch looks like two rows of stitching on the front side, while on the back the stitch is one that looks like a chain stitch.
+This is also known as the looper thread that finishes the garment.
 The two rows on the front go through needles and become a straight stitch.
 The looper thread on the back is what gives the garment its stretch.